motan1337/StreamMii/README.md

 ```
 ### Windows
 ```
-Just run the executable either from release either repo Alternatily you can use the .bat file
+Just run the executable either from release either from repo Or if you feel freaky you can use the .bat file